WW550/cwbeacon/README.md

 <B>Notes:</B>

 The dotDuration is calculated based on the desired words per minute (WPM).
 Adjust the wpm variable to change the speed.
+<p>The code is set with 15 wpm.
+Also note the beacon message has my callsign and my grid location.
+You should change that information before going on the air.</p>

 The getMorseCode function provides Morse code representations for alphanumeric characters.
 You can expand this function to include additional symbols as needed.